ninjapiraatti/libft/README.md

 Not much to it, I wrote the functions.

 ## In hindsight
 Libft should be fast and reliable.
-Currently mine is reliable.
+Currently mine is mostly reliable.